seedee/SDHLT/README.md

 > Unreleased on v1.2.0:<br />
 > - `-ao` enables ambient occlusion.
 Entities are only occluded if flagged opaque to light.
 Studiomodels are occluded based on `zhlt_shadowmode`.<br />
 > - `-aoscale #` sets how far the rays reach, i.e. where AO exists and the maximum distance at which geometry counts as occluding.
 Higher values make the dark bands reach further out from corners and look thicker.<br />
 > - `-aogain #` sets the exponent shaping the falloff curve, or how closely AO bands hug corners.
-Scale is the reach, gain is the distribution within that reach.
+If scale is the reach, gain is the distribution within that reach.
 Linear by default. `<1` spreads it further away. `>1` keeps AO only in the deepest corners while half-occluded areas shrink.<br />
 > - `-aolevel #` sets the quality, or density of ray directions traced across the hemisphere per luxel.
 Default `3` tests 66 ray directions for each luxel, which is enough for most maps.
 Lower values shouldn't be used for final compiles.
 The sampling levels map onto RAD's geodesic tables used for sky lighting.<br />
 >
 > | Level | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 |